RichardCoffee/custom-post-type/README.md

 ## Features

 * Provides a base class for easier CPT creation.
-* Automatically use the 'single-{custom-post-type}' template in a theme or child theme.
+* You can assign a custom 'single' template for displaying a CPT from a plugin.
-* Assign a custom 'single' template for displaying a CPT from a plugin.
+* You can assign a folder, or list of folders to look for templates in.
-* Ability to prevent a user from deleting a taxonomy term.
+* You have the option of being able to prevent a user from deleting a taxonomy term.
 * Automatically generates custom capabilites, which can be used for custom roles.

 ## Install